Parametric estimation and LAN property of the birth-death-move process with mutations: Introduction

-The article is organised as followed.
-In Section~\ref{defBDMM}, the formal definition of the BDMM process is provided, along with some specific examples for each of its characteristics.
+The article is organised as follows.
+In Section~\ref{defBDMM}, the formal definition of the BDMM process is provided, together with specific examples for each of its characteristics.
 In Section~\ref{sec:LAN}, we derive the likelihood expression of the model and we prove its LAN property.
 We in particular show that the associated technical hypotheses are satisfied for the natural examples presented in Section~\ref{defBDMM}, under mild assumptions.
-In Section~\ref{sec:simus}, a simulation study is carried out, showing the performances of the maximum likelihood estimator of some parameters of the model, along with the estimation of the associated confidence region.
-The setting is close to that of the dataset analysed subsequently, in order to provide certain assurances regarding the reliability of the conclusions concerning it.
+In Section~\ref{sec:simus}, a simulation study is carried out, illustrating the performances of the maximum likelihood estimator of some parameters of the model, along with the estimation of the corresponding confidence regions.
+The setting is close to that of the dataset analysed subsequently, providing reassurance regarding the reliability of the conclusions concerning it.
 This dataset is a video sequence showing Langerin proteins and Rab-11 proteins in a living cell, acquired by fluorescence microscopy \cite{Boulanger2014}.
 As detailed in Section~\ref{section:simus:appli}, their dynamics are consistent with the realisation of BDMM process.
-Leveraging on this model and its estimation, we prove that Langerin proteins are colocalized with Rab-11 proteins, and we quantify this phenomenon, answering an important biological question.
-Finally, an appendix gathers the proofs of our theoretical results.
+Leveraging this model and its estimation, we prove that Langerin proteins are colocalized with Rab-11 proteins, and we quantify this phenomenon, answering an important biological question.
+Finally, Section~\ref{discussion} discusses our contribution and several perspectives, while an appendix gathers the proofs of our theoretical statements and some ancillary technical results.

-The data, the Python code concerning the simulation study and the code for processing the data are available in our online GitHub repository at \url{https://github.com/balsollier-lisa/Parametric-estimation-of-the-BDMM-process}.
+The Python code for implementing the simulation study and processing the data is available in our online GitHub repository at \url{https://github.com/balsollier-lisa/Parametric-estimation-of-the-BDMM-process}.